dimitri-edel/dte-workout-app/README.md

 The **get** method extracts an object from the database and renders a template.
 The **post** method extracts the form from the request and commits the data to the database.
 If updating the data was successful a message will be passed to the user.
-If validation errors encur then the form will be rerendered with those validation messages.
+If validation errors incur then the form will be rerendered with those validation messages.

 <code>
 class EditExercise(View):

-    """ View for editting an exercise """
+    """ View for editing an exercise """
     # Reference to the form
     exercise_form_class = ExerciseForm
     # Reference to the template